flecoqui/ARMStepByStep/Step_7_ASPDotNetCoreContainer/README.md

         yyyyyyyy-yyyy-yyyy-yyyy-yyyyyyyyyyyy

-3. With the AppID and the Password you can now deploy the image in a container with Azure CLI using the following command:
+3. With the AppID and the Password you can now deploy the image in a container with Azure CLI using the following command:</p>
 **Azure CLI 2.0:** az container create --resource-group "ResourceGroupName"  --name "ContainerGroupName" --image "ACRName".azurecr.io/"ImageName:ImageTag" --registry-login-server "ACRName".azurecr.io --registry-username "ServicePrincipalAppID" --registry-password "ServicePrincipalPassword" --dns-name-label "InstanceName" --query "{FQDN:ipAddress.fqdn}" --output table </p>
 For instance: